 Construction managers, also known as construction project managers, oversee and allocate resources for various construction projects.
 A great construction project manager is skilled in both the technical skills required for the job and in leading and directing their team.
 Construction project manager responsibilities are what guide a project to success.
 Projects can vary from residential, commercial, and industrial buildings to bridges and skyscrapers.

-Construction project managers oversee all aspects of the building process from the very beginning, working closely with engineers and architects to develop plans, establish timetables, and determine labor and material costs.
-They also hire and manage subcontractors and employees, gather permits, and make sure everything is up to code.
-The main construction project manager duties are planning, disbursing resources, managing staff, creating benchmarks, managing the budget, and communicating with staff.
+Construction project managers oversee all aspects of the building process, working closely with engineers and architects to develop plans, establish timetables, and determine labor and material costs.
+They are responsible for ensuring the project is completed on budget and within scope.
+They also hire and manage subcontractors and employees, gather permits, and ensure all aspects of the project are up to code.
+The main construction project manager responsibilities are overall project planning, distributing resources, time management, risk management, creating benchmarks, managing the budget, managing staff, and managing relationships with key stakeholders.